Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Preliminaries and Mathematical Formulation

-where $\mathrm{diag}(x)$ denotes a diagonal matrix with the elements of vector $x$ on its main diagonal.
 The damping terms model hydrodynamic effects such as potential damping, skin friction, wave drift damping, vortex shedding, and lifting forces.
 Depending on the surge velocity, either linear or nonlinear damping terms dominate.
 For non-coupled motion, a diagonal damping structure can be assumed, simplifying the dynamics.